 - marking and results

 This document provides a full breakdown of the MRCS syllabus and the recommended reading required for the examination.
 The document also provides essential information on the format of both Part A (MCQ) and Part B (OSCE), sample questions and our standard-setting process.

 This document provides information to candidates as to how the standard setting for the MRCS Part A (MCQ) examination is carried out:

 This document provides information to candidates as to how the standard setting for the MRCS Part B (OSCE) examination is carried out:

 From 1 January 2017, the Part A exam will be a 5-hour MCQ examination consisting of a three-hour paper (Applied Basic Sciences) followed by a two-hour paper (Principles of Surgery in General) - both taken on the same day.

 This document provides candidates with information about the exam proceedings itself including registration, admittance to the exam hall, malpractice and the results-release process.

 The MRCS Part B normally consists of 18 stations assessing the knowledge and skills of the candidate and will last approximately 3.5 hours.

-This document provides candidates with information relating to the MRCS Part B exam including the format of the exam, assessment domains, the marking and standard setting process, malpractice regulations and the release of results, and how the exam will be run on the day.
+These documents provide candidates with information relating to the MRCS Part B exam including the format of the exam, assessment domains, the marking and standard setting process, malpractice regulations, release of results, and how the exam will be run on the day.